phetsims/geometric-optics/doc/implementation-notes.md

 In geometric optics, an **object** is anything that can be viewed.
 Since that term conflicts with the name of JavaScript's `Object` class, we use **optical object** in the code where there is potential for confusion.

 Three types of optical object are implemented in this sim:
-* Arrow: the most common representation used in geometric optics courses
+* Arrow: the most common representation used in geometric optics courses.
+The arrow is drawn perpendicular to the optical axis, and its tail is always on the optical axis.
-* Framed Object: an object shown in a picture frame, in 3D perspective
+* Framed Object: an object shown in a picture frame, in 3D perspective.
+The 3D perspective presents some additional implementation challenges, which we'll discuss below.
-* Light: a point light source
+* Light: point light sources

-OpticalObjectChoice is a rich enumeration of optical objects.
-While there are 3 choices of framed object (Pencil, Penguin, Star), those choices simply change the PNG files used to represent the single framed object.
-OpticalObjectChoiceComboBox, in the upper-right corner of the screen, is used to select one of the value from OpticalObjectChoice.
+`OpticalObjectChoice` is a rich enumeration of optical objects.
+While there are 3 choices of framed object (Pencil, Penguin, Star), those choices simply change the PNG files used to represent the single framed object.  `OpticalObjectChoiceComboBox`, in the upper-right corner of the screen, is used to select one of the value from `OpticalObjectChoice`.

 Important classes for the optical object include: